 [# Variations on Element A] X [# Variations on Element B]….. = [Total # Variations]

 In the above example, there are 2 variations for the Headline as well as 2 variations for the Image.

 Thus as per the formula, there is a total of 4 combinations of the variations to be tested concurrently to find the best variation combination.

 - The main aim of performing Multivariate testing is to measure and determine the effectiveness of each variation combination on the final system.

-- After finalizing the variation combinations, testing to determine the most successful design is initiated once enough traffic is received by site.
+- After finalizing the variation combinations, testing to determine the most successful design is initiated once enough traffic is received by the site.

 - The results obtained with each variation combination are compared to the others to find out which design is best suited to reach the ultimate goal (in most cases it is Sales).

 - These statistics give a clear picture of whether the particular change has been helpful or not.